What Is Toe Walking?

-If you have ever seen babies try and walk for the first time, you will notice that a lot of them will start to walk on their toes only instead of their whole feet.
-Most children will outgrow this and learn to walk on their entire feet, but for some, this continues and stays as they get older.
-This could also happen to children because it runs in the family meaning that it is hereditary or that they have an older sibling and they copy that behavior to learn.
+When you watch babies try and walk for the first time, you will notice that a lot of them will start to walk on their toes only instead of their whole feet.
+Most children will outgrow this and learn to walk on their entire feet, for some, this continues and stays as they get older.
+This could also happen to children because it is hereditary or that they have an older sibling and they copy that behavior to learn.

 Causes of Toe Walking